brminnick/Perfect-Gift/README.md

 10. In the JSON response, confirm that **"name": "Gift2"** does **not** exist

 > **Note:** It may take a minute for the Blob Trigger Function to analyze the uploaded image.
 If **"name": "Gift2"** does still exist, run `az storage blob list --container-name gifts --connection-string "[YOUR CONNECTION STRING]"` again in a few minutes

+### Step 6: Celebrate 🎉

+We now have a working Blob Trigger that automatically verifies our gifts have been perfectly wrapped!

+We have successfully completed the [Day 18 Challenge](https://25daysofserverless.com/calendar/18) of [#25DaysOfServerless](https://25daysofserverless.com)!